DeJong homer lifts Cardinals past Mets

 The Mets activated second baseman Robinson Cano from a second injured list stint and the second baseman was 1-for-3.

-Mets left-hander Jason Vargas exited after fouling a pitch off his foot in the fourth inning with a left calf cramp.
+Mets left-hander Jason Vargas exited with a cramp in his left calf that started after he fouled a pitch off his left foot.
 He allowed three runs and one hit in four innings.

 Wilmer Font followed Vargas and pitched three hitless innings before Flexen's ill-fated slider to DeJong.